robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 a string.

 If variables are used in named argument names, variables are resolved before matching them against argument names.
-This is a new feature in Robot Framework 2.8.6.

 The named argument syntax requires the equal sign to be written literally in the keyword call.
 This means that variable alone can never trigger the